snakem982/Pandora-Box/README.md

 - Conversion of nodes and subscriptions into clash(meta) configurations
 - Node crawling support
 - Automatic rule grouping
-- [Experimental] Enable "Unified Rule Grouping" to unify the groups and rules of all subscriptions.
+- Enable "Unified Rule Grouping" to unify the groups and rules of all subscriptions.
-- [Experimental] Enable Tun
+- Enable Tun

 ##  Supported Platforms
 - Windows 10/11 AMD64/ARM64